zenotech/common-superbuild/README.md

 documentation) so that the application's version information is available at all times.

+There is additionally the `superbuild_configure_project_version` function which can extract more detailed version information from the project based on the source selection in use.
+Special selection names:

+  - `source`: Local revision information will be extracted
+  - `git`: The repository's web hosting will be queried for version information of the relevant commit.
+  - any other: Assumed to be the version number in question.

 ## `superbuild_sanity_check` (function)

 This function, if defined, is called after setting up the entire build.
 At